• Skip to primary navigation

 What to serve with Blackened Grouper?

 You should definitely try the lemon herb sauce with the grouper.
 You can't go wrong with lemon and herbs with any fish.
+Or If you'd like to try other sauces, here are our favorites: Cajun Sauce, Red Pepper Sauce, Garlic Sauce.
 But if you want to keep it simple, a squeeze of lemon will be great too!

-If you are keeping this a light and healthy meal, I would recommend a salad, tangy coleslaw and some roasted asparagus or squash.
+If you are keeping this a light and healthy meal, I would recommend a salad, tangy Cajun Coleslaw and some roasted asparagus or squash.
 If you or your family would like a starch added, serve a baked potato or some flavored rice or quinoa.

 Blackened grouper, sauce and fork on white plate.